isdood/STARWEAVE/README.md

 To start the Python gRPC server, run the following command: cd ~/STARWEAVE/services/python && source venv/bin/activate && python -m server.pattern_server

-Ensure Ollama is running and accessible at http://localhost:11434: ollama run llama3.1
+Ensure Ollama is running and accessible at http://localhost:11434

 ## Notes
 - You may need to use a different model depending on your setup.
 I'm using gpt-oss:20b on a Sapphire 7900 XTX GPU, 64GB RAM & a 9950X CPU.
 Responses are near-instant with this setup.